 Uses a default 800 x 600 size artboard, and provides a variety of other print-, video-, and web-specific sizes to choose from.
 Do not use this option if you plan to send a document to a service bureau or output to a high-end printer.
 Use this profile for documents that will be output to mid-level printers, to the web, or multiple types of media.

-You create a new document from the Welcome screen, or by using File > New or File > Device Central (for mobile device output).
+You create a new document from the Welcome screen, or by using File > New.
 To view the Welcome screen, select Help > Welcome.

 If Illustrator is already open, choose File > New and from New Document Profile select the required document profile.

 If the Welcome screen is open, click a document profile from the Create New list.

 If Illustrator is not open, open it and click a document profile from the Create New list in the Welcome screen.

 Note: In the Welcome screen, you can Alt‑click (Windows) or Option‑click (Mac OS) to open the new document directly and skip the New Document dialog box.

 - Specify the number of artboards for your document, and the order you’d like them laid out on screen: